Stochastic port--Hamiltonian systems: Introduction

 \section{Introduction}

-The mathematical formulation of port--Hamiltonian system (PHS) and \textit{Dirac manifolds} is long-standing and from the first formulations, see, e.g. \cite{Cou,Dal,Dal2}, it has been generalized and extended over the years to cover several appllications.
-From a mathematical point of view, port--Hamiltonian framework is originated as a combination of coordinate--free geometric Hamiltonian dynamics together with a port--modelling perspective, where the equation of motion of a physical system are given associating to the interconnection structure of the network model, a geometric structure representing the energetic topology of the system, known as \textit{Dirac structure}.
-A \textit{Dirac structure} can be seen to generalize (pseudo) Poisson and pre-symplectic structures.
-This implies that PHS are primary a geometric object, whose main and most general representation is implicit and based on a coordinate--free geometric formulation, see, e.g. \cite{Sec,VdSBook,VdSPH}.
+The mathematical formulation of port--Hamiltonian systems (PHS) and \textit{Dirac manifolds} is long-standing.
+Starting from its first formulations, \cite{Cou,Dal,Dal2}, it has been generalized along years to cover a heterogeneous set of applications, spanning from passivity-based control of mechanical systems, \cite{OVSME}, to process control, \cite{RMS}, from mechatronics, \cite{MZ}, to computer science applied to motors related problems, \cite{YYLW}

+From a mathematical point of view, the port--Hamiltonian framework is a combination of coordinate--free geometric Hamiltonian dynamics together with a port--modelling perspective.
+In particular, the equations of motion describing the dynamics of a physical system are given together with the interconnection structure of the network model which provides a geometric structure, known as the associated \textit{Dirac structure}, representing the energetic topology of the system.
+In particular, a \textit{Dirac structure} can be seen as a generalization of (pseudo) Poisson and pre-symplectic structures.
+This implies that PHS are primarily geometric objects, whose main and most general representation is implicit and based on a coordinate--free geometric formulation, \cite{Sec,VdSBook,VdSPH}.

-Regarding geometric mechanics, it is classically treated via (pseudo) Poisson and pre-symplectic structures, see, e.g. \cite{Holm1,Holm2,Holm3}; Dirac structures overcome both formulations allowing to describe the underlying structure of the system via a mixed set of differential and algebraic constraints.
-It is thus possible to formulate the most general notion of \textit{implicit port--Hamiltonian system}, where, as mentioned above, the core of this formulation is the geometric notion of Dirac structure, that describes the power interconnection of the system.
-The Dirac structure is the key ingredient of port--Hamiltonian formalism, in the sense that it reflects physical properties and invariants of the system.
+The classical approach to geometric mechanics is given via Poisson and symplectic structures, \cite{Holm1,Holm2,Holm3}.
+Dirac structures overcome both formulations, \fc{allowing} to describe the underlying structure of the system via a mixed set of differential and algebraic constraints.
+Therefore, it is possible to formulate the general notion of \textit{implicit port--Hamiltonian system}, the core of it being represented by the geometric notion of Dirac structure, describing the power interconnection of the system.
+This is the fundamental reason why the Dirac structure constitutes the key ingredient for the port--Hamiltonian formalism: it reflects both physical properties and invariants of the system.
+Moreover, they can also be used to study relevant problems related to {\it non-equilibrium thermodynamics}, \cite{YGB1,YGB2}.

+The main goal of the present research is to generalize port--Hamiltonian systems by formally introducing stochastic port--Hamiltonian systems (SPHS).
+The resulting class of stochastic systems will be shown to be general enough to include stochastic dynamics of (controlled) physical and mechanical systems in a random environment as well as systems characterized by parameters uncertainty that has to be modelled as random variables.